Negrobueno/Docs/content/platform/examples/_index.md

 ### Challenge Definitions

-Because the events have more than one parameter it is possible to create multiple challenge definitions for our Kart game.
-This allows player to choose which type of challenge they want to create.
+Because the events have more than one parameter, it is possible to create multiple challenge definitions for our Kart game.
+This allows players to choose which types of challenges they want to create.

 This challenge allows players to see who can get fastest time.